-- How do I add a new module or gadget?
+- How do I add a new offering, module, or gadget?

-All modules and gadgets are available under Add-Ons > Marketplace.
-Users can request that modules and gadgets be added, while administrators can directly add gadgets, or contact our sales team about purchasing modules.
+All offerings, modules and gadgets are available under Add-Ons > Marketplace.
+Users can request that offering or modules and gadgets be added, while administrators can directly add gadgets, or contact our sales team about purchasing offerings or modules.

 - What is the difference between assets, snippets, and components?